Diffusive stability against nonlocalized perturbations of planar wave trains in reaction-diffusion systems: Nonlinear iteration scheme

-with $\xx,y \in \R, t \geq 0$ and $\mathfrak{b} \in \Z_{\geq 0}^3$ with $0 \leq |\mathfrak{b}| \leq 3$, where we use that $e(\xx,\xt,y,0) = 0$ for all $\xx,\xt,y \in \R$ to determine the $t$-derivative of the second integral in~\eqref{defpsi}.
-To obtain a closed nonlinear iteration scheme from~\eqref{integralscheme}, we still need to control the derivatives $v_\xx,v_{\xx\xx},v_y,v_{\xx y}$ in the nonlinearity~\eqref{nonlinearity}.
-Theorem~\ref{theope} yields pointwise control over the first $\xt$- and $y$-derivative of the Green's functions $\GT(\xx,\xt,y,t)$ and $e(\xx,\xt,y,t)$.
-Therefore, integrating by parts once in~\eqref{integralscheme} eliminates one $\xx$- or one $y$-derivative of $v$ in the nonlinearity~\eqref{nonlinearity} at the expense of taking more derivatives of the $\psi$-dependent terms.
-We emphasize that this elimination is only possible due to the fact that all derivatives of $v$ in~\eqref{nonlinearity} are paired with $\psi$-terms and not with other $v$-terms.
+To obtain a closed nonlinear iteration scheme from~\eqref{integralscheme}, we still need to control the second derivatives $v_{\xx\xx}$ and $v_{\xx y}$ in the nonlinearity~\eqref{nonlinearity}.
+We emphasize that we cannot obtain such control by differentiating the $v_\xx$- and $v_y$-equation in~\eqref{integralscheme} with respect to $\xx$, since, as explained in the subsequent Remark~\ref{motvt}, the second spatial derivatives of the Green's function $\GT(\xx,\xt,y,t)$ do not permit $t$-integrable bounds.
+Instead, we proceed as follows.
+First, we eliminate the second derivatives $v_{\xx\xx}$ and $v_{\xx y}$ in the $v$-equation in~\eqref{integralscheme} using integration by parts at the expense of taking more derivatives of the $\psi$-dependent terms.
+We note that this elimination is only possible due to the fact that all derivatives of $v$ in~\eqref{nonlinearity} are paired with $\psi$-terms and not with other $v$-terms, and due to the fact that the pointwise bounds on the Green's functions $\partial_{\xt} \GT(\xx,\xt,y,t)$ and $\partial_{y} \GT(\xx,\xt,y,t)$, obtained in Theorem~\ref{theope}, are integrable over $t$.
 Since we control also higher order $\xt$- and $y$-derivatives of the Green's function $e(\xx,\xt,y,t)$ via Theorem~\ref{theope}, we can apply integration by parts multiple times in the $\psi$-equation to eliminate \emph{all} derivatives of $v$ from the nonlinearity.
-All in all, exploiting that $\GT(\xx,\xt,y,t)$, $e(\xx,\xt,y,t)$ and its derivatives are exponentially localized in space and assuming that there exists a bound $B > 1$ such that
+The elimination of (second) derivatives of $v$ from the nonlinearities in the $v$- and $\psi$-equations in~\eqref{integralscheme} lead to sharp estimates, which are necessary to close the nonlinear iteration.
+However, the second derivatives of $v$ cannot be eliminated from the nonlinearity in the $v_\xx$- and $v_y$-equations in~\eqref{integralscheme} using integration by parts, since this would again lead to second spatial derivatives of the Green's function $\GT(\xx,\xt,y,t)$, which do not permit $t$-integrable bounds.
+To control the second derivatives $v_{\xx\xx}$ and $v_{\xx y}$ of $v$, we will append integral equations for the derivatives $\vt_{\xx\xx},\vt_{\xx y}, \vt_{\xx \xx \xx}$ and $\vt_{\xx \xx y}$ of the `unshifted' perturbation $\vt$ to the scheme.